 - Restorative

-Taking a proactive action by doing quick assessments around operating models – people, process, technology and information — is one effective way to start this “fixing” process.
+Taking proactive actions by doing quick assessments around operating models – people, process, technology and information — is one effective way to determine if you need restorative or preventative solutions.
+Then, you can start the “fixing” process.
 Here are a few types of assessments that can help.

-- Business Assessments – These are great ways to identify the leaks, gaps and risky areas within your business functionality.
-A business assessment also allows you to look into how to make your business more resilient.
+- Business Assessments (Process) – These are great ways to identify the leaks, gaps and risky areas within your business functionality.
+A business assessment also allows you to investigate how to make your business more resilient.
+If business processes are gumming things up now, look for a restorative solution.
+If the broken process is more of a headache or presents a problem that’s grown worse over time, think more preventatively.

-- Process Assessments – This type of assessment shows where in your process(es) you should remove the inefficiencies such as rework, manual work, context switching, inflexible workforce, high wait times and focus on low priority work.
+- Process Assessments (Process) – This type of assessment shows where in your process(es) you should remove the inefficiencies such as rework, manual work, context switching, inflexible workforce, high wait times and focus on low-priority work.
+Like business assessments, look for inefficiencies hurting you now for restorative solutions.
+Inefficiencies people have learned to work around but could be better in the future — or that take more time for newer employees to learn or accept — are more preventative.

-The important point behind these assessments is to find one or more in a shape and size that suits your needs: from a quick diagnostic working session (few hours), workshop (few days), deep-dive assessments in selected areas (few weeks) to full-fledged comprehensive assessment across operating model (few months).
+The important point behind these quick assessments is to determine the urgency of the problem.
+That way, you can determine if the solution requires just a quick diagnostic working session (a few hours), a workshop (a few days), a deep-dive assessment in selected areas (a few weeks), or a full-fledged comprehensive assessment across operating model (a few months).

 Conclusion